tjur/polaq_master_thesis/README.md

 This project includes code that was created for my master thesis.
-Its purpose was to create a new polish question answering dataset based on english SQuAD 1.1.
+Its purpose was to create a new polish question answering dataset based on english *SQuAD* 1.1 dataset.
 It consists of 2 smaller, independent projects:

 - polaq_create